gleicon/ebook_cto_field_guide/index.md

 #### Team culture

 The team culture is made from everyone's contribution and it is hard to see at first how you influence it as a leader and how each of the personalities plays into it.
 But it is not hard to spot aggressors.
 I want to point two: The **brilliant jerks** and **tech dramas**.

+##### Hiring (and firing)

+Getting involved on recruiting, interviewing and sending offers changed my point of view on retention in these situations. **You have to be always recruiting**, these pipelines are hard to warm up and if you don't do that often by the time you remember them you it is an emergency.

+Learn to recruit and hire (go speak in conferences, abuse the hallway track, pay lunches/coffee/dinner, open your company to communities, reach out to friends).
+Also, very important: learn to fire.
+It is tough, but important.
+Specially jerks (we will discuss them below).

+Hiring depends a lot of networking, no HR team can do it alone.
+And it is a network effect.
+You hire good people, more good people come.
+But also you should start developing your current team and having them to speak, collaborate with OpenSource projects and the community.
+That that makes for a stronger attractor and helps you balance your culture mixing what was created at your company with what new people bring that is positive.

 ##### Brilliant Jerks